Sebastianmoldrup/Ecommerce/README.md

 ### `npm i`

-Make sure to run `npm i` so you can install all the node packet managers im using.
+Make sure to run `npm i` so you get all the necessary NPM's.

-Then

 ### `npm start`

-To run the project `npm start`, it will redirect you to the browser (http://localhost:3000).
+Then to run the project `npm start`, it will redirect you to the browser at (http://localhost:3000).